AlexGustafsson/cupdate/docs/docker/README.md

 - `/version`
 - `/containers/json`
-- `/images/{id}/json`

-If you wish to inspect the source code for the image, the relevant parts can be found in `internal/platforms/docker/platform.go`.
+If you wish to inspect the source code, the relevant parts can be found in `internal/platforms/docker/platform.go`.

 ## Config